bryancole/raypier_optics/doc/source/ray_sources.rst

 :py:attr:`traced_rays` attribute, as a list of :py:class:`RayCollection` objects.
 Each item in this list represents one "generation" of rays.

+Ray sources have a :py:attr:`sequential` attribute.
+When set True, the source will be traced sequentially using a pre-defined list of surfaces.
+If no list of surfaces exists, the trace will default to the usual non-sequential mode and the surface-sequence obtained by this trace will be stored for use in subsequent sequential traces.
+The stored sequence can be cleared by assigning to the :py:attr:`clear_sequence` event-trait.

 Ray source classes are subclasses of :py:class:`raypier.sources.BaseRaySource`.
 Besides generating the :py:attr:`input_rays` (a :py:class:`RayCollection` instance) attribute as the input to the model, and holding the trace results in the :py:attr:`traced_rays` member, the source objects also control the visualisation of the rays.
 The following visualisation-related attributes are available.